Orange (soundtrack): Production

-Harris Jayaraj began working on this film from late October of 2009 onwards.
+Harris Jayaraj began working on this film from late October 2009 onwards.
 Before working on this film, Harris Jayaraj composed music for the delayed film Engeyum Kadhal, and the song "Dhimu Dhimu" that was finished in December 2009 was used in this film as "Chilipiga Chusthavala".
 The songs "O Range" and "Oola Oolala Ala" were shot in Australia.
 The song "Rooba Rooba" was initially supposed to be pictured on Genelia D'Souza, but after Ram Charan's suggestion that Genelia's homely nature would not work well, Shazahn Padamsee was featured.
 Vanamali felt that writing lyrics for "Nenu Nuvvantu" was tough because "Bhaskar wanted to convey the feel with simple words that fit into Harris Jayaraj's tune".

 Release

-Telugu version

 The audio was initially planned to be launched on 14 August 2010.
 However, the audio was launched on 10 September 2010 at Shilpakala Vedika in Hyderabad.
 The function was attended by Chiranjeevi, D. Ramanaidu, K. Raghavendra Rao, Nagendra Babu, Bhaskar, Allu Arjun, Rana Daggubati, Sai Dharam Tej, Harris Jayaraj, Anand Sai, V. V. Vinayak, Boyapati Srinu, Allu Aravind, K. S. Rama Rao, K. L. Narayana, Bhogavalli Prasad, D Danayya, Gemini Kiran, Paruchuri Venkateswara Rao, Brahmanandam, Ali, Venu Madhav etc. attended it.
 However Ram Charan and Genelia D'Souza missed the event as they were shooting for a song in Australia.